Why a Career in Financial Advisory?

 - What is Corporate Finance?

 - Learning and Development

 - Qualifications, Skills & Experience

-Our market-leading Corporate Finance business offers a full range of services from M&A advisory to due diligence, valuation, debt advisory and restructuring services.
+Our market-leading Financial Advisory business offers a full range of services from M&A advisory to due diligence, valuation, debt advisory and restructuring services.
 Our team has been growing strongly over the last number of years, and we have been at the forefront of a number of significant transactions with major Irish clients.

-As an analyst within the Corporate Finance group, we’ll develop your business acumen, and you will benefit from a very interesting and varied experience.
-You’ll pick up valuable industry sector and deal insights from experienced people specialised in the various aspects Corporate Finance that will set you on the path to a successful career.
+As an analyst within the Financial Advisory group, we’ll develop your business acumen, and you will benefit from a very interesting and varied experience.
+You’ll pick up valuable industry sector and deal insights from experienced people specialised in the various aspects Financial Advisory that will set you on the path to a successful career.

 What impact will you make?

 We provide a range of strategic advisory services to clients, including advice on acquisitions, disposals, equity capital raising, valuations, public private partnerships, financial modelling and debt advisory.
 Our Transactions Services team also provide support to clients buying or selling a business with a focus on identifying transaction risks and factors impacting on value.
 Services include due diligence, advice on share purchase agreements and reports to support stock exchange listings.

 We provide restructuring and reorganisation services to underperforming and financially troubled businesses, in addition to acting in a formal capacity as Examiner, Receiver and Liquidator.